chaitanyabirla/Data-Analytics--Mini-Project/README.md

   * [Data/Guide_data.csv](https://github.com/kanishksaleria/Data-Analytics--Mini-Project/blob/main/Data/Guide_data.csv)

     This file contains the data of the guides.
+  * The rest of the csv files will be created as you run the code.

 ### Pre-requisites
 To run this program, you need to have Python and the following libraries installed on your system: